 There were several innuendos that resonated with me on a personal level, the main one being the importance of having a community look out for one another.
 The amazing cinematography, culture, music, and blend of social/political issues provided a gumbo flavor to an already intriguing storyline.
 Some of the inadvertent historical references, which I’m not going to spoil, also gave the film credibility because it’s still relative to the present day.
 And the synergy that leaped through the screen had the entire audience in the theater interacting with the characters and each other.

-Epic is the only way I can describe this film.
-Everything that I look for in writing, visuals, and tone was met; to the point where I don’t have any critiques.
+Everything that I look for in writing, visuals, and tone was met in this film.
+It’s to the point where I don’t have any critiques.

 Until Next Time…